davideger/blog/microbenchmarks/heartbreak.md

 means the expensive cost of loading that 1MB of reference data into each core's cache happens in parallel, approximately once for each core.
-It's still expensive to do (as in our Polars version) and we'd still do well to make it more efficient, but we get a speed up greater than **2x** basically for free:
+It's still expensive to do (as in our Polars version) and we'd still do well to make that code more efficient, but with relatively little change, we get more than **2x** speed up, basically for free:

 ```
 Pandas finding representative reviews for 25000 synthetic listings + rank finding